shyrodgau/imbraw2dng/README.md

 - you can use it on any browser
 - can display raw
 - converts raw to DNG on download
-- can be used offline just like imbraw2dng
+- can be used offline for local files

 Disadvantages over the APP from ImB:
 - live image view for video not built in